Make Groups and Components

 - Component Replacer ThomThom - Replace group or components while preserving position and scale.

-- EditInPlace Cadalog, Inc - Plugin that lets you edit (modify) components and groups in a separate Google SketchUp window.
+- EditInPlace Cadalog, Inc - Plugin that lets you edit (modify) components and groups in a separate SketchUp window.

 - Groups to Components ThomThom - Recursively converts groups to components.